In the early 1990s, when computers became personal, popular, and mainstream, critics said they would kill jobs and displace workers.

 Artificial intelligence

 The concept of AI has existed for a very long time, but it came in and went away in waves, either due to scalability, pricing, or lack of interest altogether.
 I remember playing with ELIZA in the mid-1980s.
-It was a program that used pattern matching and substitution to give an illusion of understanding, but its responses, other than the curiosity of it, were nothing to write home about1.
+It’s a program developed in the mid-1960s1 that used pattern matching and substitution to give an illusion of understanding, but its responses, other than the curiosity of it, were nothing to write home about.

 Over the following years, we find LISP and Prolog, two programming languages that could be easily used for AI.
 We also find the animal guessing game, which asked you to think of an animal and then ask you yes/no questions about it; if it could guess it correctly, then it won, otherwise it would ask you the animal you were thinking of and what differentiates it from the one it guessed.
 It’s merely an ever-expanding decision tree, but it’s an early form of machine learning, where once a mistake is made and identified, it never repeats again.